TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/problemscopingques-permissions.md

             "id": "problem_description",
             "order": 1000,
             "controlType": "multilinetextbox",
-            "displayLabel": "Please provide additional details, if you see an error message list it or you are looking for specific guidance.", "required": true,
+            "displayLabel": "Please provide additional details, if you see an error message list it or you are looking for specific guidance, explain that.", "required": true,
             "useAsAdditionalDetails": true,
             "watermarkText": "Please provide as much details as possible"